smartjaganrao/smartjaganrao/README.md

 About me

-- 👋 Hi, I'm a full stack developer.
-I like to work with React, Javascript, Python, PHP & C#.
-I'm a open-source development enthusiast, an instructor and a freelancer.
+- 👋 Hi, I'm a React JS developer.
+I like to work with Html,CSS,Javascript,React JS & Boostrap  I'm a open-source development enthusiast, an instructor and a freelancer.
 - 📫 smartjaganrao@gmail.com

 "Code until you find your solution"! 👋